feteiha/Movie-Reviews-Classifier/README.md

 # Movie-Reviews-Classifier
-Classify whether a movie review is positive or negative based on Natural Language Processing word2Vec model.
+Classify whether a movie review is positive or negative based on Natural Language Processing TFIDF Vectorizer as well as word2Vec model with a comparision between them and other models.